This fact sheet is for information only. You should get professional advice about your personal situation.

 Complaining about a Buy Now Pay Later service

-AFCA can consider breaches of the law, the Code and best business practices generally.
+AFCA can consider breaches of the law, the BNPL Code of Practice, and best business practices generally.
 Read our fact sheet about Financial Complaints to AFCA.

-If the member has breached these protections or has not acted fairly, get legal advice by calling our Credit & Debt Legal Advice line on 1800 844 949.
+If a BNPL provider has breached their obligations or has not acted fairly towards you, get legal advice by calling our Credit & Debt Legal Advice line on 1800 844 949.

 Need more help?